darciovilela/nx-countries/README.md

 # NxCountries

-A simple search of Countries and capitals names using NX monorepo, Typescript and Express
+A simple search of countries and capital names using NX monorepo, Typescript and Express

 ## To run: